 - How does one create a tech PR strategy?

 What is tech PR?

 PR is the process of building a relatable public image of a brand or organization to attract potential clients.
-So, with this skeletal concept of PR, tech PR simply accomplishes that task by using the media.
-To create a positive reputation for your technology and digital business.
+Tech PR simply accomplishes that task by using the media to create a positive reputation for your technology and digital business.

-The reason businesses need tech PR is because not only is its reputation management.
-But it can also be used to overcome challenges.
+The reason businesses need tech PR is not only for reputation management.
+Tech PR can also be used to overcome challenges.
 In today’s digital age, tech PR is a necessary ingredient in an organization’s success.

 What can tech PR accomplish?